richgel999/bc7enc_rdo/README.md

 make
 ```

-Note the MSVC build and Linux builds enable OpenMP for faster compression.
+Note the MSVC and Linux builds enable OpenMP for faster compression.

 ### Examples